yishn/sinho/README.md

 #### Functional Components

-Functional components are different to class components in that they do not extend a base class.
+Functional components are different from class components in that they do not extend a base class.
 Instead, they are just functions that return a template.

 ```tsx